-Current Level Requirements for Effective DDMA DDMA not yet established, Civil Defence Office not organized and disaster management focal person not appointed yet DDMA needs to established with clear roles and functions, disaster management focal person be appointed and able to formulate district disaster risk management plan based upon local risk assessment and coordinate its implementation Annual Development Plan available but risk assessment not integrated Able to review development plans of government departments and provide guidance on mainstreaming disaster risk reduction measures in these plans Poor coordination in the wake of disaster-pre, during and post Establish linkages and institutionalize cooperation with PDMA, government departments and other agencies by updating them on the district hazards, provide comprehensive understanding of the policy requirements and operational aspects of disaster management Link with research institutions and universities is weak Capacity to conduct education, training and public awareness programs for local officials, stakeholders and communities on disaster preparedness and mitigation Lack of effective operational guidelines for Disaster Risk Reduction/Management Capacity to prepare guidelines and standards for district government and local stakeholders on Disaster Risk Reduction/Management Inadequately equipped District Control Room Establish a fully equipped and staffed District Emergency Operations Centre (DEOC) capable of coordinating emergency response in the district Local ordinances exist on housing standards and land use but enforcement is lacking Capacity to enforce and examine construction and if hazard safety standards are not being followed, direct the relevant entities to ensure compliance of such standards The focus of provincial and national authorities is emergency driven and relief focused; and district disaster management and preparedness activities are missing Undertake appropriate preparedness measures at district level; e.g. maintain an early warning system, identify buildings to be used as evacuation sites, stockpile relief and rescue materials and identify alternative means for emergency communications Lack of resources to deal with sno w and road clearance Able to procure materials/equipments needed for debris Risk assessment available form the "District Disaster Risk Management Plan" Ability to continuously monitor hazards, risks and vulnerable locations/conditions within the district, tehsil, union council and village level
+Current Level Requirements for Effective DDMA DDMA not yet established and disaster management focal person not appointed yet DDMA needs to be established with clear roles and functions, disaster management focal person be appointed and be able to formulate district disaster risk management plan based upon local risk assessment and coordinate its implementation Annual Development Plan available but risk assessment not integrated Able to review development plans of government departments and provide guidance on mainstreaming disaster risk reduction measures in these plans Poor coordination in the wake of disaster-pre, during and post Establish linkages and institutionalize cooperation with PDMA, government departments and other agencies by updating them on the district hazards, provide comprehensive understanding of the policy requirements and operational aspects of disaster management Link with research institutions and universities is weak Capacity to conduct education, training and public awareness programs for local officials, stakeholders and communities on disaster preparedness and mitigation Lack of effective operational guidelines for Disaster Risk Reduction/Management Capacity to prepare guidelines and standards for district government and local stakeholders on Disaster Risk Reduction/Management Existing District Control Room with staff, office and telephone lines Establish a fully equipped and staffed District Emergency Operations Centre (DEOC) capable of coordinating emergency response in the district Local ordinances exist on housing standards and land use but enforcement is lacking Capacity to enforce and examine construction and if hazard safety standards are not being followed, direct the relevant entities to ensure compliance of such standards The focus of provincial and national authorities is emergency driven and relief focused; and district disaster management and preparedness activities are missing Undertake appropriate preparedness measures at district level; e.g. maintain an early warning system, identify buildings to be used as evacuation sites, stockpile relief and rescue materials and identify alternative means for emergency communications Lack of resources to deal with snow and road clearance Able to procure materials/equipments needed for debris removal and road clearance emergencies Risk assessment available form the "District Disaster Risk Management Plan" Ability to continuously monitor hazards, risks and vulnerable locations/conditions within the district, tehsil, union council and village level

-There are however some initiatives that have been taken by the district government Battagram, UN and NGOs to support capacity building.
-The Earthquake Reconstruction and Rehabilitation Authority (ERRA) is also making positive efforts to build capacity of the district line departments.
-ERRA has established District Reconstruction Unit (DRU) in the district to carry on infrastructure rehabilitation activities as well as capacity building.
-However, as DRU is a temporary body, all schemes, and infrastructure core projects, upon successful completion will be handed over to the responsible district departments for maintenance.
+There are however some initiatives that have been taken by the district Mansehra government, UN and NGOs to support capacity building.
+The Earthquake Reconstruction and Rehabilitation Authority (ERRA) is also making positive efforts to build the capacity of the district line departments.
+ERRA established the District Reconstruction Unit (DRU) in the district in order to carry on infrastructure rehabilitation activities as well as capacity building.
+However, as DRU is a temporary body, all schemes and infrastructure core projects, upon successful completion will have to be handed over to the responsible district departments for maintenance.